Battle of Puente Sanpayo

 The Battle of Puente Sanpayo or Battle of San Payo (Galician: Ponte Sampaio) took place at Ponte Sampaio, Pontevedra, between 7–9 June 1809 during the Peninsular War.
+It ended with a Spanish victory achieved by the commander Pablo Morillo who repelled Marshal Michel Ney's attempt to displace him from a strong riverside position.

 Background

 The Spanish campaign in early 1809 started with the Battle of Uclés.

 Battle

-The Spanish forces commanded by Colonel Pablo Morillo plus forces of the English army defeated the French forces of Marshall Michel Ney.
+The Spanish forces commanded by Colonel Pablo Morillo defeated the French forces of Marshal Michel Ney.
+On 7 June, the French launched frontal assaults, but it was unsuccessful; the Spanish volleys proved insurmountable.
+Over the next two days, Ney attempted to outflank the Spanish by crossing the river at another place, but the Spanish managed to react, prepare defensive erections, and meet him.
+Moreover, the Spaniards managed to disable the French artillery crews.
 Ney and his forces were forced to retreat and the French offensive to re-capture the cities of Pontevedra and Vigo was a failure.
 The battle marked the final evacuation of Galicia by the French army and the creation of a new front.

 Aftermath

 The Spanish campaign in early 1809 proceeded with the French advance in Catalonia in the Battle of Valls.